jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

 Moreover, the mean distance was relatively small.
 This indicated that the nodes were on average closely positioned to each other.
 In a social network with relatively small mean distance, the information transfer and influence power are relatively strong.

 Looking at the centrality measures, we can tell which node was more important in maintaining the network than others.
 In our case, we can see in the closeness measure that the node 33 has the highest closeness score.
 Meaning that information transfer was faster from this node to other nodes.
 Therefore, there will be a demand spillover to other nodes around node 33 once someone purchases book 33.
+Besides closeness, I also measured the eigen centrality.
+Just like degree centrality, eigen centrality measures how many other nodes a particular node is connected to.
+However, it takes the calculation a step further by also consider the connection of the connected nodes and using that information to assign weight to those connected nodes.
+A more central neighborhood node gets assigned higher weight.

 Based on the betweenness measure, we can see that node 2501 and 4429 were the top 2 nodes that a lot of these subcomponent nodes needed to pass through to get to the other nodes.
 This indicated that node 2501 and 4429 are important in the network to connect other nodes to each other.